Simon and Helen Director Park

 Portland, Oregon 97205

 Formerly a parking lot the size of a city block, Simon and Helen Director Park is now a bustling urban plaza in the center of downtown Portland.
 Built over a six-level underground parking garage two blocks from the iconic Pioneer Square, the park hosts a range of amenities and activities, and has become a popular destination for residents and visitors.
 The community engagement process for the park lasted decades, with the park ultimately delivered by a public-private partnership including the Portland Development Commission, City of Portland, the Portland Parks Foundation and a number of private donors.
 While the city has many green spaces, Director Park is unique as a European-style urban piazza offering diverse programming and rental space for events of varying size.
-Amenities include a waterfront with arching jets, moveable tables, permanent seating and an on-site cafe.
+Amenities include a water feature with arching jets, movable tables, permanent seating and an on-site cafe.
 The plaza’s edges are defined by street trees and rain gardens planted with species appropriate to both the urban and Pacific Northwestern context.

 - The park provides a family-friendly destination in the downtown area through its inclusion of a seasonal water features, interactive sculptures, a 730 sf cafe, public restrooms, and 9,500 sf of highly flexible program space.